 It’s important that you use an instant read thermometer when baking chicken breast to check that the internal temperature, which is 165°F (74˚C).
 And remember to always insert the meat thermometer into the thickest part of your baked chicken.

-How do you keep chicken breast from drying out in the Oven?
+How do you keep baked chicken from drying out in the Oven?

 Be sure to not over bake the chicken breasts to avoid them getting dried out when baked.
 We also put the garlic butter overtop the breasts so that there’s extra added moisture to it.
 This is how I make delicious baked chicken that retain all of their natural juices.

 Do you have to flip chicken breast when baking?

 No, there’s no need to flip the chicken breast when baking.

 What if I don’t have a cast iron?

 If you don’t have a cast iron pan, no need to worry.
 You can use a regular skillet to sear your chicken and when you’re ready to bake the chicken breasts, you can transfer them to a foil sheet pan, casserole or an oven-safe baking dish before adding the garlic butter.